-Chromebook has been getting a lot of attention recently for new feature additions such as the dark mode, read later, clipboard history, phone hub, and more.
+Chromebook has been getting a lot of attention recently for new feature additions such as the dark mode, Chrome OS recycle bin, read later, clipboard history, Phone Hub, and more.
 Of all the features, I know many are eagerly waiting for a system-wide dark mode to arrive on Chrome OS.
 Well, the wait is over.
 You can now enable dark mode on a Chromebook by enabling a simple Chrome flag.
-So without any delay, let’s go ahead and learn how to experience the new dark theme on Chromebooks.
+So without any delay, let’s go ahead and learn how to experience the new dark theme on Chromebooks in 2021.

 chrome://flags on the browser and search for “dark”.
 Alternatively, you can open